connctd/docs/docs/content/connector/connector_protocol.md

 }
 ```

-In case of an error an the connctd platform will respond with status code **40x** or **50x** and a JSON object with details on the error is returned.
+In case of an error the connctd platform will respond with status code **40x** or **50x** and a JSON object with details on the error is returned.

 <!-- TODO: explain requestId -->
 ```JSON